Monday, November 21, 2011

 “You are just glowing all over.”

-Next they ask, “Is there something you have forgotten to tell us?
+Next they ask, “Is there something you forgot to tell us?
 Wink.
 Wink.
-What they really mean to ask is, “Is there a new special someone in your life?”
+What my friends are really asking is, “Is there a new special someone in your life?”

-The look on their face when I tell them no paints a picture of disappointment…until I tell them why I am glowing.
+My response paints a picture of disappointment on their faces…until I tell them why I am glowing.

-No matter how right he is for me, or how godly, or how compatible we are together, man cannot fill the God-void in my heart.
-Over my lifetime, I have observed (and experienced) a plethora of relationships from “just friends” to sixty-plus years married.
-It’s a fact that only the God of the universe is going to fill the void in my heart because he planned it that way.
-Elohim made you and me to find satisfaction in him alone.
+No matter how right he is for me, how godly, or how compatible we are together, man cannot fill the ache in my heart.
+I’ve observed a plethora of relationships from “just friends” to sixty-plus years married and it’s an obvious fact that only the God of the universe is going to fill the void in my heart (and yours) because he planned it that way.
+Even the happiest of human relationships still leave me wanting.
+The God who created us made us to find satisfaction in him alone.

 His commitment to me will not end.